-“Accepted Sale” means a ticket purchase placed by a Customer (defined below) and processed by the ticket seller as a completed transaction.
+“Accepted Sale” means a ticket purchase placed by a Customer (defined below) and processed by the Ticket Seller (defined below) as a completed transaction.

-“Content” means material on Client’s site and includes but is not limited to domain name, marketing and advertising content, but excludes content provided by TN or required by TN to be on Client’s site.
+“Content” means material on Client’s site and includes but is not limited to domain name, marketing and advertising content, but excludes content provided by TN or required by TN to be on the Private Label Site.

-“Customer” means a visitor of the Private Label Site who completes a purchase of tickets listed through the TN Exchange.
+“Customer” means a visitor to the Private Label Site who completes a purchase of tickets listed through the TN Exchange.

-“Fulfillment Method” means TN will facilitate and fulfill the Transactions on behalf of the ticket seller.
+“Fulfillment Method” or “Fulfillment Order” means TN will facilitate and fulfill the Transactions on behalf of the Ticket Seller.

 “List Price” means the price of a ticket presented to the Customer on a Private Label Site which may or may not include an additional Markup (defined below) applied to the Wholesale Ticket Price (defined below) by Client.